thorrak/fermentrack/docs/source/develop/components.rst

 In addition to Django, this app utilizes a number of Python packages.
 These packages include:

-.. todo:: Fix this table
+.. todo:: Fix the "Python Packages" table to match the format of "Javascript Packages" (and the rest)

 +-------------------------------------------------------------------------------+-------------------------------------------------------------------------------------------+
 | Package                                                                     	| License                                                                                   |